 Money, money, money.
 Yes, it does seem that it makes the world go-‘round, to a certain extent.
 So, this should be a main priority if you haven’t figured out your pricing, mastered any financial goals, or have a financial system for your business.
 Here are some questions that can help you define a few goals for the financial side of your business:

 Asking yourself these questions will help ensure that you have a good sense of what improvements need to be made in your business and what goals to set.
-Pick 3-5 goals in each area that will make the most impact on your business in 2023.
+Pick 3-5 goals in each area that will make the most impact on your business.
 Write down how you will achieve these.
 Set yourself deadlines to attain them.
 Remember, the goals you set don’t all have to be accomplished at the same time, that’s just not realistic.
-Just aim to wrap up 2023 knowing you did your best to set yourself up with success.
+Just aim to wrap up the year knowing you did your best to set yourself up with success.

 You know your business the best and are also likely to be well aware of specific areas that need improvement.
 Going through this goal-setting evaluation process will help you create a plan of action that will enable you to run your business more effectively so that you can find success- in whichever way you define it- doing something you love.